aws-samples/chimesdk-sip-voicebot/README.md

 1. Clone this repo to your dev environment.
 2. cd chimesdk-sip-voicebot
-3. cdk bookstrap
+3. npm install
-4. cdk install
+4. cdk bookstrap
 5. cdk deploy

 If desired, change the `PHONE_NUMBER_STATE=` setting in the `.env` file to the US state of your choice (2 character code); AZ (Arizona) will be used if left as-is.